JohnHiro84/LetsCook/README.md

   navigation link.
 Users can also create a new account to login and logout.

   Let's Eat! is a web application made with Ruby, Ruby on Rails, React and Redux.
 Jbuilder is also used to customize the JSON recipe response.
-The backend is made with Ruby and Ruby on Rails.
+The backend is made with Ruby on Rails.
 The front end is made with React and Redux.